Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 Extrema_ExtPC2d& TheExtrema = Projector.Extrema();
 ~~~~~

-@subsubsection occt_modalg_2_12_5 GeomAPI_ProjectPointOnCurve
+@subsubsection occt_modalg_2_6_2 Projection of a 3D Point on a Curve

-This class is  instantiated as in the following example:
+The class *GeomAPI_ProjectPointOnCurve* is  instantiated as in the following example:

 ~~~~~
 gp_Pnt P;
 Handle(Geom_BezierCurve) C =
 	new  Geom_BezierCurve(args);
 GeomAPI_ProjectPointOnCurve Projector (P, C);
 ~~~~~

 If you wish to restrict  the search for normals to the given domain [U1,U2], use the following  constructor:

 ~~~~~
 GeomAPI_ProjectPointOnCurve Projector (P, C, U1, U2);
 ~~~~~